Darkhero766/Sophia-1.0-chatbot-/README.md

 # Sophia-1.0-chatbot-
 Personal chatbot assistant

-** What can do**
+# What can do
---greet
+greet
---maths
+maths
---websearch
+websearch
---funfact
+funfact
---joke
+joke
---set reminder
+set reminder